IBM-Cloud/satellite-mvi-lab/README.md

 # MVI on Satellite Deployer

+This project is based on IBM Cloud Pak Deployer https://github.com/IBM/cloud-pak-deployer
+It was stripped down before satellite specific components weere added (still holds many unused artifacts).
+If time permits we intend to submit satellite components upstream.
+Credits to the developers of Cloud Pak Deployer.

 ## 1 Prereqs
 - podman installed
 - on MacOS make sure to have mounted home folders, i.e.